Don’t stop reading—this information could be crucial to your investment future.

 The political winds favor cannabis—from the democratic house, to the states to the World Health Organization and the EU.
 Institutions are waking up to investment.
 It’s important to join them before the banks and debt come marching in, before tax laws on cannabis companies are eased, and before the infrastructure companies start buying each other up—leveling the playing field—blocking investors like you.

 It’s another gold rush.
-If you are interested in finding out more about investing in the cannabis space, book a Consultation with the Panther Group for more information about how you can participate in an opportunity, the likes of which, are unlikely to be seen again in our lifetime.
+If you are interested in finding out more about investing in the cannabis space, contact the Panther Group for more information about how you can participate in an opportunity, the likes of which, are unlikely to be seen again in our lifetime.

 Disclaimer: All statements and expressions are the sole opinion of the company and are subject to change without notice.
 This should not be construed as investment advice with respect to any company.
 The Company is not liable for any investment decisions by its readers or subscribers.
 It is strongly recommended that any purchase or sale decisions be discussed with a financial advisor, or broker-dealer, or a member of any financial regulatory bodies.
 The information contained herein has been provided as an information service only.
 The accuracy or completeness of the information is not warranted and is only as reliable as the sources from which it was obtained.
 Investors are cautioned that if they choose to invest in any company mentioned herein, they do so at their own risk and that they may lose a portion of all of their investment.